Foscat/XML_Sorter_Microservice/README.md

 ## How to use it

+Copy and paste this code into a js file and npm install axios.
+Once installed run the file in node.
+There will be a delay on first call because this microservice is on a free heroku app that sleeps after 30 min of inactivity.
+Changing the index of the accepted commands in the testTextCommand function will grab differant files based on the description.
+You will get a log of what file it got based on that command and will return shortly after with the instructions on how to do that task.

 <pre><code>
+const axios = require("axios");

 // Names of files that contain steps const filesWithSteps = [
     "sb3125", "sb31038", "sb32054", "sb35034","sb42073", "sb42077", "sb46056", "sb49040",